See our tips for maximizing the tax benefits of your charitable donations.

 You can deduct your charitable contributions only if you give to a qualified organization subject to the laws of the United States.
 (See IRS Publication 526.)
 Qualified organizations include those that are religious, charitable, educational, scientific, literary, or seek to prevent cruelty to children or animals.
 World Vision is a qualified organization, so all donations are tax-deductible in full or in part.

 To claim a charitable deduction, you must be prepared to verify it.
-This is accomplished most efficiently with a tax receipt from the organization.
+This is accomplished most efficiently with a written acknowledgement from the organization.

 If you receive a benefit because of your charitable contribution, such as merchandise or tickets to a ball game, then you can deduct only the amount that exceeds the fair market value of the benefit you received.

 The only way to get a deduction for the contributions that you make is to “itemize” deductions.
-When you complete your taxes, you have the option to claim a standard tax deduction, or to claim your tax deductions individually on Schedule A of the IRS Form 1040.
+When you complete your taxes, you have the option to claim a standard tax deduction, or to claim your tax deductions individually on Schedule A of the IRS Form 1040 (.pdf).

-If your total deductions (which include things such as state and local taxes, and mortgage insurance in addition to charitable contributions) are greater than the standard deduction, you’ll come out ahead by itemizing and maximize the full effect of your charitable contributions.
+If your total deductions (which include things such as state and local taxes, mortgage interest, and charitable contributions) are greater than the standard deduction, you’ll come out ahead by itemizing and maximize the full effect of your charitable contributions.

-The sale of stock that has appreciated in value could be liable to thousands of dollars in taxes on the capital gain.
+The sale of stock that has appreciated in value could cost thousands of dollars in taxes on the capital gain.
 However, these taxes are eliminated by donating the stock to World Vision.
 Other assets that can be donated include bonds, mutual funds, farms, property, and life insurance policies.

 For more information about donating assets to World Vision, email a note to firstname.lastname@example.org.